eekcoopuw/jobmon/docsource/monitoring_debugging.rst

 workflow
 ********
-    This table has every Workflow created, along with it’s associated dag_id, and workflow_args.
+    This table has every Workflow created.
+It includes the name of the workflow, the tool version it's associated with, and the DAG that it's associated with.

 workflow_attribute
 ******************
-    Additional attributes that are being tracked for a given Workflow.
-They are not required to use Jobmon, and workflow_attributes are not passed to your jobs.
-They are intended to track information for a given run and can be utilized for profiling and resource prediction.
+    A table that lists optional additional attributes that are being tracked for a given Workflow.

 workflow_attribute_type
 ***********************